stripedpajamas/hoku/README.md

 ### contributing
-if you have an idea for a prank, go ahead and put in a PR :simple_smile:
+if you have an idea for a prank, go ahead and put in a PR :)